canonical/ubuntu-pro-client/docs/tutorials/host_apt_news.rst

    #
    0 upgraded, 0 newly installed, 0 to remove and 0 not upgraded.

-Now you can exit the container.
+Since this is what we expected, we can now exit the container:

 .. code-block:: console

    root@client-jammy:~# exit
    ubuntu@tutorial:~$

-And in the Focal container we expect to see the other message.
+In the Focal client container we expect to see the other message.
+Let's check that by entering the Focal container:

-Enter the Focal container.

 .. code-block:: console

    ubuntu@tutorial:~$ lxc shell client-focal

-Then run these commands to see the APT news.
+Then run these commands again to see the APT news message:

 .. code-block:: console